margarita-form/salty-css/libs/webpack/README.md

 #### Initialize Salty CSS for a project

 In your existing repository run `npx salty-css init [directory]` which installs required salty-css packages to the current directory, detects framework in use (current support for vite and next.js) and creates project files to the provided directory.
 Directory can be left blank if you want files to be created to the current directory.
-Init will also create `.saltyrc` which contains some metadata for future CLI commands.
+Init will also create `.saltyrc.json` which contains some metadata for future CLI commands.

 #### Create components